Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

     int8_t turn;
     // The number of child game states of the node. int8_t child_nr;
-    // The maximum number of children the node can have, depending on the board state int8_t max_children;
+    // The maximum number of children the node can have, depending on the board state. int8_t max_children;
     // The list of expansions from the node. list_t *child_list;